 Previous Post: Why Architects Study Art in School

-- 62Anyone who has children, has seen the Harry Potter films, or read the books, should be familiar with Hogwarts Castle, home of the fictional “Hogwarts School of Witchcraft and Wizardry”.
+- 10000Anyone who has children, has seen the Harry Potter films, or read the books, should be familiar with Hogwarts Castle, home of the fictional “Hogwarts School of Witchcraft and Wizardry”.
 Even if you haven’t, it’s still a sight to see if you like cool architecture and castles on the whimsical side.
-In our last post we talked…
+In…